mmiinnggg/DurLight/readme.md

 # Introduction
-PotentLight, an innovative RL-based solution for adaptive traffic signal control, rooted in the theoretical framework of MP control
+DurLight, an innovative RL-based solution tailored for adaptive traffic signal control, which empowers agent autonomy by facilitating flexible adjustments in action duration and dynamic signal phase invocation.
 # Environment & Dependency:
 - This code has been tested on Python 3.7, and compatibility with other versions is not guaranteed.
 It is recommended to use Python versions 3.5 and above.
 - For installing CityFlow, it is recommended to follow the instructions provided at https://cityflow.readthedocs.io/en/latest/install.html.